ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 (mainly in devices level), so alarms do not always tell the status of services or the root causes.
 As described in {{?RFC8632}}, alarm management act as a starting point for high-level fault management.
-While incident management often works at the network level, so it is possible to have enough information to perform correlation and service impact analysis.
-Alarms can work as one of data sources of incident management and may be aggregated into few amount of incidents by correlation analysis, network service impact and root causes may be determined during incident process.
+While network incident management often works at the network level, so it is possible to have enough information to perform correlation and service impact analysis.
+Alarms can work as one of data sources of network incident management and may be aggregated into few amount of network incidents by correlation analysis, network service impact and root causes may be determined during incident process.

-Incident also contains some related alarms,if needed users can query the information of alarms by alarm management interface {{?RFC8632}}.
+Network Incident also contains some related alarms,if needed users can query the information of alarms by alarm management interface {{?RFC8632}}.
 In some cases, e.g., cutover scenario, incident server may use alarm management interface {{?RFC8632}} to shelve some alarms.